MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/batch-para-multi-thread.md

 LedgerJournalPostTopPickingFeature:
  - Journal batch posting using top picking feature class
 LedgerJournalMultiCompanyPostController:
- - When posting journals starts from this controller indicates it's multi-company journal post, top picking won't be used.
+ - When posting journals starts from this controller, it's multi-company journal post and top picking won't be used.